A Survey on Large Language Models for Recommendation: Generative LLMs for Recommendation

 \subsubsection{In-context Learning}

 In-context learning is a technique used by GPT-3 and other LLMs to quickly adapt to new tasks and information.
 With a few demonstration input-label pairs, they can predict the label for an unseen input without additional parameter updates~\cite{DBLP:journals/corr/abs-2212-10559}.
 Hence, some works attempt to add demonstration examples in the prompt to make LLMs better understand the recommendation tasks.
-For sequential recommendation, ~\citeauthor{DBLP:journals/corr/abs-2305-08845}~(\citeyear{DBLP:journals/corr/abs-2305-08845}) introduced demonstration examples by augmenting the input interaction sequence itself.
-In detail, they paired the prefix of the input interaction sequence and the corresponding successor as examples. ~\citeauthor{DBLP:journals/corr/abs-2304-10149}~(\citeyear{DBLP:journals/corr/abs-2304-10149}) and ~\citeauthor{DBLP:journals/corr/abs-2305-02182}~(\citeyear{DBLP:journals/corr/abs-2305-02182}) designed the demonstration example templates for various recommendation tasks and the experimental results also showed the in-context learning method will improve the recommendation abilities of LLMs on most tasks.
+For sequential recommendation, ~\cite{DBLP:journals/corr/abs-2305-08845} introduced demonstration examples by augmenting the input interaction sequence itself.
+In detail, they paired the prefix of the input interaction sequence and the corresponding successor as examples. ~\cite{DBLP:journals/corr/abs-2403-10135} investigated the effects of instruction format, task consistency, demonstration selection, and number of demonstrations ~\cite{DBLP:journals/corr/abs-2304-10149} and ~\cite{DBLP:journals/corr/abs-2305-02182} designed the demonstration example templates for various recommendation tasks and the experimental results also showed the in-context learning method will improve the recommendation abilities of LLMs on most tasks.
+In addition, a suitable demonstration can be used to control the output format and content of the LLM~\cite{wang2023rethinking}, which can improve the regular evaluation metric.
+This is crucial for developing a stable and robust recommender system.

 However, in comparison to prompting, only a few studies have explored the use of In-context Learning of Language Models (LLMs) in recommendation tasks.
 Numerous open questions remain, including the selection of demonstration examples and the influence of the number of demonstration examples on recommendation performance.